-Students Against Destructive Decisions Project Number: TSP-2025-GA-00-65 GA SADD: Empowering a Generation of Leaders in Traffic Safety with Countermeasures That Work Project Name & Description SADD and GOHS have worked in partnership for over two decades, helping to change minds and save lives.
+Students Agai Students Against Destructive DecisionsProject Number:TSP-2025-GA-00-65 GA SADD: Empowering Countermeasures That • eaders in Traffic Safety with Project Name & Description SADD and GOHS have worked in partnership for over two decades, helping to change minds and save lives.
 We are proud of our recent efforts to empower our Georgia-based chapters and measure our impact with dedicated SADD staff and resources.
 Our latest project is geared towards streamlining our systems so that we can enhance our education on mobility safety more efficiently.
 We are optimistic that these efforts will yield positive results and help create safer roads in Georgia.
 Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Programs to Assist Parents/Guardians of Young Drivers Organization Type Non-Profit Funding Source Amount P & A Promised Project Information BIL 402 TSP \$241,772.18 No No Eligible Use of Funds Project will expand the peer-to-peer SADD program in Georgia high schools, host community outreach events, pilot a program to reduce distracted walking and driving among Hispanic students, and conduct train the trainer programs throughout Georgia

-ABAC Advance cement Foundation, Inc., The Project Number: TSP-2025-YA-00-02 Project Name & Description ABAC Young Adult Program To educate young adults on the importance of highway safety by hosting educational programs and distributing materials that will help decrease the number of crashes, injuries, and fatalities.
+ABAC Advance cement Foundation, Inc., The Project Number: TSP-2025-YA-00-02 Project Name & ABAC Young Adult Program Description To educate young adults on the importance of highway safety by hosting educational programs and distributing materials that will help decrease the number of crashes, injuries, and fatalities.
 College/University is located in Tift County, GA.
-Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Organization Type College/University - Non-Profit Funding Source A Amount P & A Promised Project Information BIL 402 TSP \$11 ,310.00 No No Eligible Use of Funds Project will fund personnel to cor about the importance of driving s speed, distracted, and seatbelt u afely and obe
+Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Organization Type College/University - Non-Profit Funding Source Amount P & A Promised Project Information BIL 402 TSP \$1 1,310.00 No No Eligible Use of Funds Project will fund personnel to conduct peer-to-peer educational events to college students about the importance of driving safely and obeying the traffic laws, including impaired driving, speed, distracted, and seatbelt usage.

-Augusta University Project Number: TSP-2025-YA-0 TSP-2025-YA-00-09 Project Name & Description AU GOHS YA Grant 2025 Student Wellness Programs is one of few departments at Augusta University providing education on safe driving and alcohol awareness.
+Augusta Unive ersity Project Number: TSP-2025-YA-00-09 Project Name & Description AU GOHS YA Grant 2025 Student Wellness Programs is one of few departments at Augusta University providing education on safe driving and alcohol awareness.
 Our program is dedicated to providing outreach opportunities to educate students on various topics within the eight dimensions of wellness, including alcohol awareness and DUI prevention.
 Augusta University police also provides programming in the area of safe driving, but with a very limited budget.
 College/University is located in Richmond County, GA.
 Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Organization Type University/College Funding Source Amount P & A Promised Project Information BIL 402 TSP \$12,600.00 No No Eligible Use of Funds Project will fund personnel to conduct peer-to-peer educational events to college students about the importance of driving safely and obeying the traffic laws, including impaired driving, speed, distracted, and seatbelt usage.